mmark0v/Users-API-Simple-App/README.md

 ### API endpoints

 They are five endpoints exposed for managing the users in the database.
-Request and responce content type is in json format.
+Request and responce content type is in JSON.
 Server: [http://localhost:8080](http://localhost:8080/api/users)

 Create a new User: